cptq/SignNet-BasisNet/README.md

 ![Symmetries of eigenvectors](LPE_symmetries.png)

+`GraphPrediction` contains the experiments for graph-level regression on ZINC.

 `LearningFilters` contains the spectral graph convolution experiments.

 **Coming Soon:** More experiments and implementations of our models!
 This repo and our paper are still a work in progress.